 How to encode text to Base64

-- Tick URL-safe if the result goes into a URL, filename or JWT.
+- Tick URL-safe if the result is headed for a URL, a filename, or a JWT segment, it swaps

 Frequently asked questions